Introduction: Domestic Gas Stove

 Our operations and lesioning team make sure to squeeze down the above-stated timeline of the certification process by taking regular follow-ups with the department and doing timely replies in case of any concern is raised by the department.
 Also, our team provides onsite assistance at the time of factory inspection and ensures every aspect is in compliance with the BIS ISI norms and regulations to avoid any query or re-inspection.

 ISI stands for Indian Standard Institute.
-ISI mark refers to a certified mark that is used for industrial items sold in India.
+ISI mark registration refers to a certified mark that is used for industrial items sold in India.
 Industrial items are the items used by a company for business purposes.

 Team Corpseed will help your organization to draft and file application to BIS for grant of registration/certification.
 BIS has been providing safe reliable quality goods, minimizing health hazards to consumers.